-We got talked into paying jacked up prices for a mini bus all the way to the ferry terminal, and when we finally arrived on the other side we refused to pay for the next one and headed for the local buses.
-Unfortunately this led to the bus refusing to leave until we had payed over double the ticket price, you can’t win.
+We got talked into paying jacked up prices for a minibus all the way to the ferry terminal, and when we finally arrived on the other side we refused to pay for the next one and headed for the local buses.
+Unfortunately, this led to the bus refusing to leave until we had paid over double the ticket price, you can’t win.

 This 8km string of beach towns collectively make up Lovina, and it’s the perfect place to do nothing.
 We stayed at the Ray Beach Inn which was lovely, check out Warung Dolphin for good food and local live music.
 We didn’t do much here, just a bit of shopping, ate the best chicken satay I’ve ever tasted, oh, and spent an entire day panicking about the tsunami that was heading our way.

 We woke up in the morning to concerned messages from friends and family that a huge earthquake had struck Japan and almost worldwide tsunami warnings had been issued, with the north coast of Bali expected to be hit.
 We were told by panicking relatives to get out of town, evacuate, find higher ground at least.

 We packed an emergency bag, ready to leave at the first sign of trouble, and spent the entire day wondering if the locals even knew what was happening.
 No one seemed to care or even know that a tsunami was about to hit.
 We resigned ourselves to our fate and sat at a beach bar drinking cocktails, waiting for news.